-These properties allow for the application of chrome sand in heavy duty grey iron and steel foundries as a core and mold making sand.
+These properties allow for the application of chrome sand in heavy duty grey iron and steel foundries as a core and mold making sand, amongst many other applications.
+Alongside high thermal conductivity, chrome sand has low thermal expansion(1).
 The following are the uses of foundry chrome sand:

-The name “green sand” is misleading.
+The name “green sand” is perhaps misleading.
 It is rather a mixture of which chrome sand is a chief component.
-Others may include silica sand, zircon sand, olivine, staurolite, or graphite, bentonite (clay), water, inert sludge, and anthracite.
+Other components include silica sand, zircon sand, olivine, staurolite, graphite, bentonite (clay), water, inert sludge and anthracite.
 Choosing the type of sand is highly dependent on the temperature at which the metal is poured.
-The temperature at which copper and iron are poured causes the clay to become inactivated such that montmorillonite is converted to illite.
-Newly mixed sand replaces the old sand, which is either recycled or thrown away; this happens as the clay burns out.
-Among the various sands used, silica happens to be the least desirable.

 Ladle Filler Sand

-This is a mixture of raw materials used in the nozzle of a ladle in continuous casting of steel.
+This is a mixture of raw materials used in the nozzle of a ladle in continuous casting of steel often containing chrome sand.
 The process of continuous casting involves forwarding the steel ladle from tapping to teaming until a semi-finished product is formed.
-If the slide gate system doesn’t open freely, the process might be delayed.
+If the slide gate system (which controls egress from the ladle) doesn’t open freely, the process might be delayed and a premature hardening of the moment metal may occur.
 The slide gate system is responsible for obstructing the flow of molten steel from the teeming ladle to the turn dish.
-In due course, oxygen lance cutting process is applied in restoring the flow of steel which is disadvantageous in the sense that it is intrinsically slow, has certain operational safety risks, and causes damage to the refractory material.

-A granular, refractory material known as filler sand prevents contact between the molten steel and slide gate system.
-Chrome sands are the most widely used materials.
-Good filler sand must have the following properties including refractoriness, particle-size distribution, particle-packing density, low thermal expansion, flowability, and above all, the ability to form a sintered crust having the appropriate thickness when brought in direct contact with the molten metal.
+A granular, refractory material known as filler sand prevents contact between the molten steel and slide gate system, with chrome sand being the most widely used material.
+Good filler sand must have properties including refractoriness, uniform particle-size distribution, consistent particle-packing density, low thermal expansion, flowability and the ability to form a sintered crust having the appropriate thickness when brought in direct contact with the molten metal.

-The refractoriness and the surface melting must tally for ideal filler sand; creating a sintered surface, though not with a large thickness level.
+The refractoriness and the surface melting temperature must tally for ideal filler sand; creating a sintered surface, albeit not one with a large thickness level.
 A significant amount of pressure is needed to break through a thicker sintered surface which causes a reduction in “free opening.”

 Refractory Fire Brick Technology

-Chrome sand is used in the production of magnesite chrome refractory bricks which usually contains over 33% of Chromium (III) oxide.
-Magnesite chrome bricks have specific properties that make it suitable for its applications.
-Features of these refractory bricks include high refractoriness, high-temperature strength of about 1700oC, strong basic slag erosion resistance, excellent thermal shock resistance, and a certain resistance to acid slag.
+Chrome sand is used in the production of magnesite chrome refractory bricks which usually contains over 33% of chromium (iii) oxide.
+Magnesite chrome bricks have specific properties that make them suitable for a variety of applications.
+Features of these refractory bricks include high refractoriness, high-temperature strength of about 1700 °C, strong basic slag erosion resistance, excellent thermal shock resistance, and a certain resistance to acid slag.
 The applications of magnesite chrome bricks include:

-- Factories for metal production use magnesite chrome refractory bricks for building electric furnace top, open hearth furnace top, finery forge, and other furnace used for non-ferrous metals.
+- Factories for metal production use magnesite chrome refractory bricks for building electric furnace top, open hearth furnace top, finery forge, and other furnaces used for non-ferrous metals.

-- Fused cast magnesite chrome brick is used in areas within the wall of ultra-high power electric arc furnace where the temperature is high.
+- Fused cast magnesite chrome brick is used in areas within the wall of ultra-high power electric arc furnaces where the temperature is high.

-- It is adopted for burning zones rotary cement kiln and regenerative chamber in glass furnace.
+- It is adopted for burning zones, rotary cement kiln and regenerative chamber in glass furnaces.

-- “Magnesite chrome brick composed of synthetic compost“ and “fused cast magnesite chrome brick” and are used in areas where a substantial erosion is likely to occur in nonferrous metals flash smelting furnace.
+- “Magnesite chrome brick composed of synthetic compost“ and “fused cast magnesite chrome brick” and are used in areas where a substantial erosion is likely to occur in nonferrous metals flash smelting furnaces.